Frequently Asked Questions

 What is an epoxy background?

 Epoxy is like a very durable paint.
-It is permanent in nature and cannot be removed later.
+It’s permanent and can’t be removed later.
 The advantage of epoxy vs a sheet material that you tape on the back is it will not get wrinkly over time.
-Also, sometimes if water splashes or food falls behind the aquarium it can get between the background and the aquarium and can look very unsightly over time.
-When this happens, it is extremely difficult to clean because it is behind the tank.
-We use epoxy backgrounds on all of our service accounts for these reasons.
+Also, if water splashes or food falls behind the aquarium it can get between the background and the tank, making it very difficult to clean.

 Back to Top